finnishmiko/Cheat_Sheets/DevOps.md

 Note that DevOps task `AzureFileCopy@4` that is used to copy files to Blob storage requires explicitly `Storage Blob Data Contributor` or `owner role`.

+### Service Principal Client secret expired - valid for 2 years

+"Could not fetch access token for Azure.
+Verify if the Service Principal used is valid and not expired.
+For more information refer https://aka.ms/azureappservicedeploytsg"

+First create new client secret:

+1. In the Azure portal, in App registrations, select your application.
+2. Select Certificates & secrets > Client secrets > New client secret.
+3. Add a description for your client secret.
+4. Select Add.

+Then update the service connection in DevOps portal:

+1. Go to Project settings > Service connections, and then select the service connection you want to modify.
+2. Select Edit in the upper-right corner.
+3. Select Save to save the service connection.
+Note: Don't try to verify the service connection at this step.
+4. Exit the service connection edit window, and then refresh the service connections page.
+5. Select Edit in the upper-right corner, and now select Verify.
+6. Select Save to save your service connection.

 ## External developers to selected Git repository

 - Add identities of those users to Azure AD tenant.